-8. Perks, Benefits & Compensation
+Perks, Benefits and Compensation

-9. Diversity & Inclusion
+Diversity and Inclusion

-But creating a more engaging work environment goes beyond hiring diverse talent.
+Creating a more engaging work environment goes beyond hiring diverse talent.
 Companies need to ensure that all of their employees feel comfortable and welcome at work.
 Aside from hiring people who share those values, it’s up to HR to implement diversity and inclusion programs that match their dialogue and vibe with employees.

 If you’re having troubles internally, it may be helpful to hire an external diversity consultant to get you started.

-Depending on your company culture, size and employee interests, there are a variety of culture sub committees for companies to consider, like party planning or events, diversity and inclusion and philanthropic committees.
+Depending on your company culture, size and employee interests, there are a variety of culture sub-committees for companies to consider, like party planning or events, diversity and inclusion and philanthropic committees.

-42% of managers develop their leadership styles from recent managers, and while this isn’t necessarily a bad thing, it does leave a lot to chance.
+42 percent of managers develop their leadership styles from recent managers, and while this isn’t necessarily a bad thing, it does leave a lot to chance.
 It’s important to respect your managers’ individual leadership styles, but it’s also crucial that employers provide adequate education and resources to train leaders on how to adjust their style to better communicate with and meet the needs of individual employees.

-13. Communication & Feedback
+Communication and Feedback

 To mitigate challenges among diverse teams, it’s crucial for managers to initiate regular communication and feedback with employees.
 Not only does this help managers discover the learning style of individual reports, but it helps leaders adjust their own mentorship and communication style as well.

 Unlike the one-sided performance reviews of the past, feedback needs to be a two-way conversation.
-Scheduling regular sessions and providing constructive feedback between managers and direct reports greatly helps both parties become more confident and engaged in their role.
+Scheduling regular sessions and providing constructive feedback between managers and direct reports greatly helps both parties become more confident and engaged in their roles.

-15. Growth & Development
+Growth and Development

-While these opportunities can be limited due to available resources and tools, leaders have experience and knowledge to provide in-house mentorship and training to employees at minimal cost to the employer.
+While these opportunities can be limited due to available resources and tools, leaders have the experience and knowledge to provide in-house mentorship and training to employees at minimal cost to the employer.